Cover art for On Brassard's Farm, by Katherine Galloway English.

 To read a chapter of On Brassard's Farm or The Westchester Bohemians, click on the titles, above, or go to New Work in the navigation bar and use the pull-down menu to select a title.

-The excerpted works are copyrighted by Daniel Hecht and may not be reproduced in any form whatsoever without the author's permission.
+The excerpted works are copyrighted by Daniel Hecht and/or Blackstone Publishing and may not be reproduced in any form whatsoever without the author's permission.